Jafner/debian-bullseye-docker/README.md

 # debian-bullseye-docker

-Debian Bullseye with Docker installed
+A homebrew Debian image with Docker installed